randomcmd/ImGuiEditor/README.md

-# ImGuiEditor
+# ImGuiEditor (Name Not Final)
-Drag and drop editor for ImGui this is a readme
+ImGuiEditor is a visual editor for Dear ImGui.
+Browse through all the available components and drag them onto the canvas

+## Inpsiration
+## Features
+## Plug In System